-As of December 31, 2022 and 2021, the details of the Group's unrecognized deferred tax liabilities were as follows:
+As of December 31, 2023 and 2022, the details of the Group's unrecognized deferred tax liabilities were as follows:

-Dec ember 31, 2022 December 31, 2021
+Dec ember 31, 2023 December 31, 2022

-Aggregate amount of temporary differences \$ 13,933 59
+Aggregate amount of temporary differences \$ 29,380 13,933

 related to investments in subsidiaries

-The dividend policies of the Group's subsidiary, CSC Futures (HK) Ltd. was prescribed not to appropriate the retained earning until December 31, 2022.
+The dividend policies of the Group's subsidiary, CSC Futures (HK) Ltd. and the subsubsidiary, Capital True Partner Technology Co., Ltd. were prescribed not to appropriate the retained earning until December 31, 2023.
 Also, the Group does not plan to dispose of the investees in foreseeable future.
 Thus, the temporary differences related to investments in subsidiaries for the portion of not to intend to dispose or to appropriate are not recognized under deferred tax liabilities.